EbramMekhail/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/stories/tasks/task_auto_testing.md

-## Task Title: Improve code review process
+Task Title: Set up automated UI testing for login page

-User Story: As a developer, I want to have a clear code review process so that I can ensure the quality of the code I'm contributing to the project.
+User Story: As a website user, I want to be able to log in to the website with valid credentials so that I can access my account.

-Description:
-- Identify the current code review process and document it.
-- Analyze the documented process to identify areas of improvement.
-- Propose solutions for the identified areas of improvement, such as creating code review guidelines, implementing automatic code checks, and setting up a code review tool.
-- Discuss and agree on the proposed solutions with the team and get their feedback.
-- Implement the agreed-upon solutions and document them in the project's README file.
-- Test the new process to ensure it's working effectively and efficiently.
-- Update the project's documentation to reflect the new code review process.
+Description: Create automated UI tests for the login page using Selenium WebDriver.
+The tests should ensure that a user can successfully log in with valid credentials, receive an error message when attempting to log in with invalid credentials, and be redirected to the correct page after logging in.
+The tests should be designed to run on multiple browsers and operating systems.

 Effort Estimate: 8 hours

 Assigned To: John Doe

-Priority: High
+Priority: Medium

-Status: Not started
+Status: Not Started

-Notes: We need to make sure that the new process is aligned with the team's culture and values, and that everyone understands and agrees to follow it.
+Notes: The tests will need to be updated if any changes are made to the login page or user authentication system.